-- 4.10 The current business plan for the Council's stock has allocated funding to meet the minimum Decent Homes standard set by the Government ahead of target (2010). - 4.11 However, if the Council is to aspire to higher standards as identified in the plan, it will need to identify additional funding to do so.
-However, as with other issues, this needs to be balanced against other priorities. - 4.12 In addition, the Council adopted a vision for its sheltered housing stock in 2003 to upgrade and modernise these homes.
-Although substantial funds from the sale of housing assets have been directed to meet this vision under the Government's "Low Cost Affordable Housing" Policy, further finance is still required to meet all of the planned investment.
+- 4.10 The current business plan for the Council's stock has allocated funding to meet the minimum Decent Homes standard set by the Government ahead of target (2010).
+However the latest Stock Condition survey just reported has identified a potential shortfall in resources of £13m to maintain and improve standards over the next 10 years. - 4.11 In addition, the Council adopted a vision for its sheltered housing stock in 2003 to upgrade and modernise these homes.
+Although substantial funds from the sale of housing assets have been directed to meet this vision under the Government's "Low Cost Affordable Housing" Policy, further finance of £300,000 is still required to meet all of the planned investment.